 Flexibility is key.
 Most people, including SMEs, aren’t “naturals” in front of the camera.
 It takes a little time, practice, and direction to hone professional on-screen skills.
 Help subject matter experts prepare for their close-ups by offering advice on basics such as eye contact, posture, and cadence.
 While some SMEs may be perfectly comfortable on camera, others may prefer to share an article or slide presentation to collaborate with instructional designers on an existing course or video.
 So provide the right tools and technology that cater to different preferences.

-In addition to publishing their own learning content, SMEs can contribute to more comprehensive eLearning courses.
+In addition to publishing their own learning content, SMEs can contribute to the more comprehensive eLearning courses in your learning management system.
 In this case, you may need to work with several SMEs.

 Let’s say, for example, you need an eLearning course about workplace safety and compliance.
 Rather than guessing what content needs to be covered, seek input from those who are well-versed in these areas to ensure accurate, comprehensive training.